White House without a plan to address debt ceiling

 But Trump administration officials still have yet to resolve internal differences on the best strategy to increase the legal cap on government debt, which already exceeds $19.8 trillion.

-Mulvaney suggested that he would like to have any increase in the borrowing authority be attached to other spending changes, a move that could attract Republican support but alienate Senate Democrats.
+Mulvaney suggested he would like to have any increase in the borrowing authority be attached to other spending changes, a move that could attract Republican support but alienate Senate Democrats.
 President Donald Trump’s budget proposal seeks to beef up spending on the military and border security while cutting many social programs.

-Treasury Secretary Steve Mnuchin has indicated that he would like a “clean” bill to raise the debt ceiling, so it would not have to be tied to any spending changes.
+Treasury Secretary Steve Mnuchin has indicated he would like a “clean” bill to raise the debt ceiling, so it would not have to be tied to any spending changes, but Capitol Hill conservatives are resisting the idea.

+“Secretary Mnuchin believes it needs to be clean.
+I think the vast majority of the Republican conferences would not agree,” said Rep. Mark Meadows R-N.C., chairman of the Freedom Caucus, a group of strongly conservative House Republicans.

-Mulvaney said that Mnuchin would ultimately be in charge of handling the debt ceiling push “once we do settle on our formal policy, if we do.”
+Mulvaney said Mnuchin would ultimately be in charge of handling the debt ceiling push “once we do settle on our formal policy, if we do.”

 A 2011 standoff between Republicans and the Obama administration over the debt ceiling led to tighter controls on spending.
 That standoff was not resolved until the 11th hour and prompted Standard & Poor’s to impose the first-ever downgrade to the country’s credit rating.

 The administration is also engaged in talks with House and Senate Republican leaders about what kind of increase they could possibly pass.
-He said the issue was not a source of division inside the White House or the Republican Party.
+Mulvaney said the issue was not a source of division inside the White House or the Republican Party.

 The discussions involve whether the House should increase the debt limit enough to last through the 2018 election or the president’s first term.